-The Young Experts follow a development programme during their participation in YEP.
-Prior to their placement abroad the Young Experts take part in an intensive 3-week start training course.
-In the case of a two-year contract they return to the Netherlands after one year for another two weeks of return training.
-The return programme at the end of the YEP time consists of individual meetings.
+The Young Experts follow a development programme during their participation in YEP Programmes.
+Prior to their placement abroad, the Young Experts take part in an intensive 3-week start training course.
+In the case of a two-year contract, they return to the Netherlands after one year for another two weeks of return training.

 The development programme of the Young Experts mainly focuses on three areas of development: